Generative-Labs/Documentation/docs/Web3MQ-SDK/Dart-SDK/Chat/group.md

 ## Get Group List

-Use the `groups` method to get a list of groups.
+Use the `groups` method to get a list of groups which you are joined.

 ```dart
 final page = await client.groups(pagination: pagination);